ErikDz/semester_4/CSE207/final/apuntes.md

 What we used to call "A Network" - today, more commonly "A link"

 - Link: A set of interfaces which are capable of communicating with each other in Layer 2.
+  - A link is not necessarily a physical entity - it may be virtual, such as a VPN (a tunnel)
+  - A link, as seen from the (inter)networking layer (L3) is purely an abstraction that describes relationships between interfaces - but not other physical properties, such as the nature of the signal between interfaces, or the bitrate, etc.

 Switches hubs, (WiFi) access points, ... forward to maintain, preserve and protect link semantics:
   - Full-broadcast, transitive, reflexive connectivity